Veselin-Metodiev/Steganography/README.md

    ./Steganography
    Please enter your input as follows:
-   For encoding: -e "Message to encode" -i "full path to input file" -o "full path to where the output file will be stored" *Note: if you don`t specify the output path the file will be created in your current directory For decoding: -d "name of output file" -i "full path to input file"
+   For encoding: -e "Message to encode" -i "full path to input file" -o "full path to where the output file will be stored" *Note: if you don't specify the output path the file will be created in your current directory For decoding: -d "name of output file" -i "full path to input file"

 ## Requirements